ALEX-ANV/english-grammar/grammar.md

 | **infinitive with to**       | The city centre has `to be closed` to all traffic next weekend.                                   |
 | **infinitive without to**    | The President must `be elected` by a clear majority                                               |
 | **gerund**                   | Most people hate `being woken up` in the middle of the night.                                     |

+- We often use the passive when it's not said, known, or important who does an action.
+My phone has been stolen. (= Somebody has stolen my phone, but we don't know who.)
+- If we want to say who did an action in a passive structure, we use by. _The Sagrada Familia was designed by Antoni Gaudi._
+- The subject of a passive sentence can be the direct or the indirect object, e.g.

+  **Active**: _They are going to give **us** (indirect object) **our exam results** (direct object) tomorrow._

+  **Passive** _We are going to be given our exam results tomorrow. **OR** Our exam results are going to be given to us tomorrow_

+- We often use the passive to talk about processes, for example, scientific processes, and in formal writing, such as newspaper reports.

+  _The chemicals are combined at very high temperatures.
+Parts of Windsor Castle have been damaged in a fire._

+## Active or passive?

+We can often say things in two ways, in the active or the passive.

+1. Using active or passive changes the focus.

+   Compare:

+   The royal family **owns** Windsor Castle.

+   (**Active:** The focus is more on the owner.)

+   Windsor Castle **is owned** by the royal family.

+   (**Passive:** The focus is more on the castle. )

+2. The passive is often used for a more formal style.

+   Compare:

+   They `grow` rice in Valencia.

+   (**Active:** informal - they = people, farmers)

+   Rice `is grown` in Valencia.

+   (**Passive:** a more formal style)